-As part of a target agreement on energy efficiency improvements and CO2 reduction with the Energy Agency of the Swiss Private Sector (EnAW), Swisscom reports annually on its efficiency improvements and CO2 footprint.
-The target agreement runs until 2022.
-It aims to increase energy efficiency and is based on the Energy Act and the Swiss CO2 Act.
+As part of a target agreement on energy efficiency improvements and CO, reduction it reached with the Energy Agency of the Swiss Private Sector (EnAW), Swisscom reports annually on its efficiency improvements and CO, footprint.
+It aims to increase energy efficiency and is based on the Energy Act and the Swiss CO, Act.
 Its execution is governed by the implementing directive issued by the Federal Offices for the Environment and Energy on 9 November 2011.
-Swisscom's aim according to the target agreement is to increase its energy efficiency by 35% by 2020 (compared with 1 January 2016) and by an additional 25% by 2025 (compared with 1 January 2020).
+Swisscom's aim according to the target agreement is to increase its energy efficiency by 35% by 2020 (compared with 1 January 2016).
+Target achievement for 2020 is also measured in accordance with the agreement and based on average efficiency over a four-year period, in other words from 2019 to the end of 2022, which is why the agreement extends until 2022.
 To reduce the ecological footprint in the company's operations, Swisscom adopts savings measures which fall into the following three categories:

-a) Savings thanks to operational measures (eligible projects of the green bond):
+a) CO2 savings thanks to operational measures (eligible green bond projects):

 The operational efficiency measures are set out in a catalogue of measures and implemented on an ongoing basis.
-The catalogue lists a total of eight measures (whereby the previous 17 measures have been newly grouped by theme): These include improvement measures in operations, especially the introduction of network equipment with an output that meets the requirements of the European Code of Conduct for broadband and FTTH equipment, efficient cooling of the networks (including the Mistral and Levante fresh-air cooling methods, but also free cooling and mixed systems), the use of low-CO, energy sources, heat recovery and the increased use of heat pumps, which ensure increased efficiency.
-So far as the vehicle fleet is concerned, there was no capital expenditure in 2020 - because such investments would not have made sense during the Covid-19 pandemic.
-However, cost-cutting measures are again planned after the end of the Covid-19 pandemic.
-However, the number of kilometres driven decreased in 2020, which led to a reduction in CO, emissions.
+The catalogue lists a total of eight measures (whereby the previous 17 measures addressed in our reports until 2019 have been newly grouped by theme): These include improvement measures in operations, especially the introduction of network equipment with an output that meets the requirements of the European Code of Conduct for broadband and FTTH equipment, efficient cooling of the networks (including the Mistral and Levante fresh-air cooling methods, but also free cooling and mixed systems), the use of low-CO, energy sources, heat recovery and the increased use of heat pumps, which ensure increased efficiency.
 The three most effective measures are the virtualisation of servers in data centres, the use of fresh-air cooling for networks and since 2015 the activation of savings functions in the mobile network.
-Efficiency measures amounted to 55.2 GWh, of which 51.6 GWh is electric.
-The remainder relates to measures for buildings and the vehicle fleet.
+So far as the vehicle fleet is concerned, Swisscom made additional investments in 2021, including the purchase and use of 80 electric cars.
+The number of operations-related kilometres driven decreased in 2021, thereby reducing CO2 emissions.
+All in all, efficiency measures amounted to 25.2 GWh in 2021.
+Of this, 22.0 GWh was for electrical energy and the remaining 3.2 GWh for measures related to buildings and the vehicle fleet.

-b) Savings thanks to own electricity generation (eligible project of the green bond):
+b) CO2 savings thanks to own electricity generation (eligible green bond projects):

 Where economically feasible, Swisscom constructs its own photovoltaic installations to generate solar power.
-At the end of 2020, the total installed capacity of the 84 installations was 3,321 kWp.
-The installations supplied Swisscom with 2.9 GWh for its own consumption.
+At the end of 2021, the total installed capacity of the 84 installations was 3,376 kWp.
+The installations supplied Swisscom with 2.942 GWh for its own consumption.

-c) Savings using guarantees of origin:
+c) CO, savings using guarantees of origin:

-Since 2010, Swisscom has offset the proportion of nuclear power, electricity of unknown origin and electricity from fossil fuels in its electricity mix or used for its network infrastructure and the buildings it manages by purchasing guarantees of origin (HKNs).
+Since 2010, Swisscom has offset the proportion of nuclear power, electricity of unknown origin and electricity from fossil fuels in its electricity mix or used for its network infrastructure and the buildings it manages by purchasing guarantees of origin (HKN).
 Since 2019, it has also offset district heating.
-Thus, Swisscom once again used 100% renewable electricity in 2020, as certified independently.
-The use of HKNs reduces CO2 emissions from electricity and from district heating to indirect emissions (see Table 4, Details of Scope 2 emissions).
+Thus, Swisscom once again used 100% renewable electricity in 2021, as certified independently.
+The use of HKN reduces CO2 emissions from electricity and from district heating to indirect emissions (see Table 4, Details of Scope 2 emissions).